< Anterolateral abdominal

 Fig. 6-21.
 Visceral peritoneum, intraperitoneal organs.

 As previously described, on the foregut level, both the ventral and dorsal mesenteries remain (Fig. 6-18).
 However, on the midgut and hindgut level, only the dorsal mesentery remains (Fig. 6-19).
-Compare this figure with others (Figs. 6-18,19).
+Compare this figure with the horizontal planes (Figs. 6-18,19).

-The superior surface of the liver that is in direct contact with the diaphragm is called the bare area of liver because this is not covered by the peritoneum.
-Around the bare area, one can observe bilateral coronary ligaments including the triangular ligaments (Fig. 6-25).
+The superior surface of the liver that is in direct contact with the diaphragm (Fig. 6-22) is called the bare area of liver because this is not covered by the peritoneum.
+Around the bare area, one can observe the bilateral coronary ligaments including the triangular ligaments (Fig. 6-25).

 Fig. 6-22.
 Lesser and greater omenta.